Driving on a Suspended or Revoked License in Kentucky

 • you fail to produce proof of vehicle insurance when ordered to by a court, or

-• the state considers you a habitual violator of certain vehicle insurance laws, meaning you have operated a vehicle without insurance three times within a five-year period
+• the state considers you a habitual violator of certain vehicle insurance laws, meaning you have operated a vehicle without insurance three times within five years.

 Common Reasons for License Revocation in Kentucky